GalSim-developers/GalSim/docs/photon.rst

 positions :math:`x_i`.
 The total photon flux within any region has an expectation value of the integrated surface brightness of the `GSObject` in that region, and the total photon flux in any two regions are uncorrelated.
-The actual realized flux in each region is distributed according to Poisson statistics of the number of photons that actuall fall in the region.
+The actual realized flux in each region is distributed according to Poisson statistics of the number of photons that actually fall in the region.

 We allow for non-uniform :math:`f_i` values primarily so that we can represent negative values of surface brightness.
 This is necessary to realize interpolation with kernels that have negative